Biden faces Irish backlash over Israel-Hamas war ahead of St. Patrick's Day event with Ireland's leader

 "But I also want to put across the very strong view of the Irish people that there should be an immediate cease-fire," the Irish leader added.

-Earlier in the week, Varadkar said in Boston that "when thousands of children are being killed, no one can avert their eyes."
+On Tuesday in Boston, Varadkar said that "when thousands of children are being killed, no one can avert their eyes."

 His remarks, while hardly a condemnation of the Biden administration's Middle East policy, may sting an American president who considers himself the most Irish of recent U.S. leaders.
 It was less than a year ago that Mr. Biden — who's known to regularly cite the poetry of Seamus Heaney and make reference to his Irish ancestors arriving in America on "coffin" ships — visited the country, to great diplomatic success.